jifalops/app-starter/README.md

 * List and Map view of "posts".
 There are two types of posts in the demo.
 * Sort posts by their distance to you or another location you specify.
 * Use Firebase with usernames instead of cryptic IDs.
-* Link multiple OAuth providers to your account.
 * Site-wide theming
 * Lighthouse score: 95/100